 - Credit checks for financing requirements in urgent cases, etc.

-Remarkably, DBS Hong Kong is among the very limited banks in Hong Kong that allow a remote opening for applicants during Covid-19 pandemic.
+Remarkably, DBS Hong Kong is among the very limited banks in Hong Kong that allow a remote opening for applicants during Covid-19.

 HSBC Bank in Hong Kong is among the world’s biggest institutions when it comes to banking and financial related services.
-HSBC Bank has its extensive ranges of services that cover Commercial Banking, Wealth and Personal banking, as well as Global Banking in more than 60 nations and regions worldwide.
+HSBC Bank has an extensive range of services that cover Commercial Banking, Wealth and Personal banking, as well as Global Banking in more than 60 nations and regions worldwide.

 HSBC is listed as the best corporate and investment bank, reported by Asiamoney Best Bank Award 2020.
 In particular, Dealogic placed HSBC Bank in the fifth rank, constituting 7.3% market share under the perspective of the global collaborator of equity capital markets transactions in Hong Kong.